In this

 Static Methods:

-Most of yov have already heard about static methods.
+have already heard about static methods.
 Static methods are introduced in ES6.
-And it is pretty much easy to define itand use it.

 Example:

-Note that I didn’t vse the keyword ‘function’ inside class.
+didn’t vse the keyword ‘function’ inside

-And I can call the function without creating any instance for the class.
+call the function without creating any instance for the class.

 Video Explanation: